QianyangWang/PyCUP/DOCUMENT/Extra_Tutorial_Integrate_to_PEST.md

    <3>Weighted average with drop out values: When the weights of a series are only 0 and a unique value other than 0, the data with a weight of 0 will be treated as the dropped out data and will not be included in the calculation of the final evaluation metric, while the unique non-zero weights of different series will be used to calculate a weighted average metric.

-4. Algorithms: the algorithms in PyCUP are mainly heuristic algorithms without complex prior information, therefore, the prior information section in PEST++ control file will not be implemented.
+4. **Algorithms**: the algorithms in PyCUP are mainly heuristic algorithms without complex prior information, therefore, the prior information section in PEST++ control file will not be implemented.
 The aim of the development of this conversion module is to use the PEST++ IO framework for a more convenient and model-agnostic calibration process.